Email FacebookTwitterMenu burgerClose thin

 • A medical practice in which have invested money as a silent partner, which lost $20,000 this year

-Your total passive gains come to $17,000.
-The losses from the medical practice offset those gains, leaving you with no taxable passive income for the year.
-In addition, you have $3,000 in suspended losses that you can apply to gains in future tax years.
 Under ordinary circumstances, passive losses can only be used to offset passive gains.
 This means that you cannot use passive losses to offset capital gains, portfolio yields, ordinary income or any other form of taxable gains.
 The exception to this rule is called “releasing passive losses.”

 Can Passive Losses Offset Capital Gains?

 As the IRS explains, “generally you may deduct in full any previously disallowed passive activity loss in the year you dispose of your entire interest in the activity.”
-This means that if you sell your passive activity, you don’t have to treat its losses as passive losses.
+This means that if you sell your passive activity at a loss – whether it’s a rental property, business interest or other source of passive income – you don’t have to treat it explicitly as a passive loss.
 This applies to both the year in which you sell the activity and all suspended losses from this activity as well.
-To trigger this exception, you must meet three criteria:

 • You must sell your entire interest in the underlying passive activity